1justingilmore/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1710.md

 ### Automatically run software trusted by the Intelligent Security Graph

 Administrators now have the option to allow locked-down devices to run trusted software with a good reputation as determined by the Microsoft Intelligent Security Graph (ISG).
-The ISG is comprised of Windows Defender SmartScreen and other Microsoft services.
+The ISG is comprised of Microsoft Defender SmartScreen and other Microsoft services.

-The devices must be running Windows Defender SmartScreen for the software to be trusted.
+The devices must be running Microsoft Defender SmartScreen for the software to be trusted.

 #### Try it out!

-To let a device running Windows Defender SmartScreen run trusted software, follow these steps:
+To let a device running Microsoft Defender SmartScreen run trusted software, follow these steps:

-1. Open the **Create Windows Defender Application Control Policy wizard**.
+1. Open the **Create Microsoft Defender Application Control Policy wizard**.
 2. On the **Inclusions** page, check the box for **Authorize software that is trusted by the Intelligent Security Graph**.
 3. In the **Trusted files or folder** box, add the files and folders that you want to be trusted.
 4. Click **Next** until the wizard completes.

-## Configure and deploy Windows Defender Application Guard policies <!-- 1351960 -->
+## Configure and deploy Microsoft Defender Application Guard policies <!-- 1351960 -->

-[Windows Defender Application Guard](https://blogs.windows.com/msedgedev/2016/09/27/application-guard-microsoft-edge/#XLxEbcpkuKcFebrw.97) is a new Windows feature that helps protect your users by opening untrusted web sites in a secure isolated container that is not accessible by other parts of the operating system.
+[Microsoft Defender Application Guard](https://blogs.windows.com/msedgedev/2016/09/27/application-guard-microsoft-edge/#XLxEbcpkuKcFebrw.97) is a new Windows feature that helps protect your users by opening untrusted web sites in a secure isolated container that is not accessible by other parts of the operating system.
 In this technical preview, we've added support to configure this feature using Configuration Manager compliance settings which you configure, and then deploy to a collection.
 This feature will be released in preview for the 64-bit version of the Windows 10 Creator's Update.
 To test this feature now, you must be using a preview version of this update.

 ### Before you start
-To create and deploy Windows Defender Application Guard policies, the Windows 10 devices to which you deploy the policy must be configured with a network isolation policy.
+To create and deploy Microsoft Defender Application Guard policies, the Windows 10 devices to which you deploy the policy must be configured with a network isolation policy.
 For more information, see the blog post referenced later.
 This capability works only with current Windows 10 Insider builds.
 To test it, your clients must be running a recent Windows 10 Insider Build.

 ### Try it out!

-To understand the basics about Windows Defender Application Guard, read [the blog post](https://blogs.windows.com/msedgedev/2016/09/27/application-guard-microsoft-edge/#XLxEbcpkuKcFebrw.97).
+To understand the basics about Microsoft Defender Application Guard, read [the blog post](https://blogs.windows.com/msedgedev/2016/09/27/application-guard-microsoft-edge/#XLxEbcpkuKcFebrw.97).

 To create a policy, and to browse the available settings:
 1. In the **Configuration Manager** console, choose **Assets and Compliance**.
-2. In the **Assets and Compliance** workspace, choose **Overview** > **Endpoint Protection** > **Windows Defender Application Guard**.
+2. In the **Assets and Compliance** workspace, choose **Overview** > **Endpoint Protection** > **Microsoft Defender Application Guard**.
-3. In the **Home** tab, in the **Create** group, click **Create Windows Defender Application Guard Policy**.
+3. In the **Home** tab, in the **Create** group, click **Create Microsoft Defender Application Guard Policy**.
 4. Using the blog post as a reference, you can browse and configure the available settings to try the feature out.
 5. In this release, we've added the new Network Definition page to the wizard.
 Here, specify the corporate identity, and define your corporate network boundary.

     > [!NOTE]
     > Windows 10 PCs store only one network isolation list on the client.
-In this release, you can create two different kinds of network isolation lists (one from Windows Information Protection, and one from Windows Defender Application Guard), and deploy them to the client.
+In this release, you can create two different kinds of network isolation lists (one from Windows Information Protection, and one from Microsoft Defender Application Guard), and deploy them to the client.
 If you deploy both policies, these network isolation lists must match.
 If you deploy lists that don't match to the same client, the deployment will fail.

     You can find more information about how to specify network definitions in the [Windows Information Protection documentation]- [Protect your enterprise data using Windows Information Protection (WIP)](https://docs.microsoft.com/windows/security/information-protection/windows-information-protection/create-wip-policy-using-configmgr).